 The updated definition of VOC is found in Arkansas Pollution Control and Ecology Commission Regulation No. 19 (Regulations of the Arkansas Plan of Implementation for Air Pollution Control).
 The revision adds the following to the list of compounds excluded from the VOC definition on the basis that they make a negligible contribution to the tropospheric ozone formation:

 HCF2OCF2OCF2CF2OCF2OCF2H (H-Galden 1040x or H-Galden ZT 130 (or 150 or 180))

-A copy of the news release can be downloaded here.
+A copy of the Federal Register Notice can be downloaded here.